Functional Movement Screen

 Saves time and money

-Although a single physician can conduct the test with any type of individual, most of the time, it is done on middle-aged employees and athletes.
+Although a single physician can conduct the test with any type of individual, it is mostly done on middle-aged employees and athletes.

 Commonly asked questions